ver228/tierpsy-tracker/docs/HOWTO.md

     Right key : Decrease the frame by step size.

 ## Single Worm Viewer
-It is a similar interface to the (Tierpsy Tracker Viewer)[#tierpsy-tracker-viewer] created specifically for the `SINGLE_WORM_SHAFER` case.
+It is a similar interface to the [Tierpsy Tracker Viewer](#tierpsy-tracker-viewer) created specifically for the `SINGLE_WORM_SHAFER` case.
 It can be used as shown below.

 ![SWTrackerViewer](https://cloud.githubusercontent.com/assets/8364368/26412826/e608bfea-40a1-11e7-9d3e-d0b8bf482db2.gif)